fadimedurna/admin-dasboard-with-redux/README.md

 ## Admin Dashboard Usage

 - In order to login to the admin page, "isAdmin = true" must be met.
 If it is "false", the login is not allowed.

-To be able to login:
+To be able to login please enter:

 Email: admin@abc.com

 password: admin

 - It is displayed by calculating the current month's cost and the percentage increase or decrease compared to the previous month in the Revenue section on the home page.
 - The newly created user distribution according to the months is seen in the chart.
 - New Join Members and Latest transactions sections are also available on the home page.